 We are very grateful to our funders for their generous support

 The Clore Leadership Programme has been selected by Arts Council England as the national delivery partner of the Developing Sector Leaders commissioned grant.
 The purpose of the grant is to support the personal and professional development of cultural leaders.
 It will place particular emphasis on diversity, partnerships and place-making, with the aim of bringing abour long term change in the leadership of culture.
-In 2016/17, the grant is supporting six Fellowships, three Short Courses, a one-week course for Emerging Leaders, Clore Plus workshops, and regional development days.
+In 2018/19 and 2019/20, ACE is supporting six Fellowships, three Short Courses, a one-week course for Emerging Leaders, Clore Plus workshops, and regional development days.

-In each of 2016/17 and 2017/18, Creative Scotland is supporting one Fellowship.
+In 2018/19, Creative Scotland is supporting two Fellowships.
 The purpose of these Fellowships are to support exceptional individuals who live and work in Scotland and who are committed to developing their careers as cultural leaders in Scotland.

 The Clore Leadership Programme was initiated by the Clore Duffield Foundation.
 Each year, the Clore Duffield Foundation generously supports the core costs of the Fellowship Programme.
 For more information on the Clore Duffield Foundation, please visit our Related Organisations page.

-For each of 2016/17 and 2017/18, Dancers’ Career Development (DCD) is supporting one Dance Fellowship.
+In each of 2018/19 and 2019/20, Dancers’ Career Development (DCD) is supporting one Dance Fellowship.
 The DCD has been supporting professional dance for over 40 years.
 They help dancers to make the often difficult transition from professional dancing to a new career by giving them the confidence and skills they need to keep working beyond dance.
 DCD is the only organisation of its kind in the UK and is a world leader in dancer transition.

-For 2016/17 and 2017/18, the Gatsby Charitable Fondation is supporting two Theatre Fellowships.
+In each of 2018/19 and 2019/20, the Gatsby Charitable Fondation is supporting two Theatre Fellowships.
 The purpose of these Fellowships is to support individuals with the potential to lead in theatre.

-In both 2016/17 and 2017/18, the Linbury Trust is supporting one Fellowship.
+In each of 2018/19 and 2019/20, the Linbury Trust is supporting one Fellowship.
 The purpose of these Fellowships are to support individuals who have danced professonally for at least 8 years, and who have the potential to develop as leaders in dance.

 In previous years the Clore Leadership Programme has been funded by the following: Advantage West Midlands, Arts Council of Northern Ireland, Arts Council Ireland, Balli Group plc, British Council, The British Library, Catherine Cookson Charitable Trust, Creative and Cultural Skills, Creative Partnerships, Culture East Midlands, Culture North West, Cultural Leadership Programme, Dancers’ Career Development, Department for Culture, Media and Sport, East of England Development Agency, East of England Regional Assembly, East Midlands Development Agency, England’s Northwest (NWDA), Garfield Weston Foundation, Getty Foundation, Hong Kong Academy of the Performing Arts, King’s Fund, The Laser Foundation, Living East, London Development Agency, Goethe Institute (Max Mueller Bhavan), The Mercers’ Company, MLA, National Assembly of Wales, National Art Gallery Singapore, The National Records of Scotland, Nesta, Northern Rock Foundation, Paul Hamlyn Foundation, Paul Lee, Public Records Office of Northern Ireland, Renaissance North West, Screen East, SEEDA, Sing Up, Skillset, Tate, UK Film Council, Yorkshire Culture, Yorkshire Forward, Youth Music.
 Self funded Fellowships: Mark Dusseault and Ferenc Csak.